 ‘How the wind touches you.
 Crazy.
 It’s just everywhere.Feels nice.
 Naked is best.
 All is sensitive, from head to toe.’

-The audience will accompany Charlotte and Felix over the course of several decades, sharing in their memories all the way from childhood through to old age.
-On this journey, we are confronted with hungry babies in enormous parking lots, injured pole vaulters, talking squids, divers with a death wish, cows on their slaughter day, and ailing residents of an old people’s home who are waiting for death.
-They are all driven by a deep longing to feel truly alive.
+The audience will accompany the characters over the course of several decades, sharing in their memories all the way from childhood through to old age.
+Over the course of the evening, the most intense reading experiences, the most intimate wishes and dreams are brought to life.
+We are confronted with hungry babies in enormous parking lots, injured pole-vaulters, talking octopuses, divers with a death wish, people who don’t feel aware of their own bodies, cows on their slaughter day, and ailing residents of an old people’s home who are waiting for death.
+They are all driven by the fear of having lost their way and a deep longing to feel truly alive.

 Why do you think I hardly sleep at night?
 I do it on purpose.
 I force myself to stay awake so that I’m exhausted during the day.
 It’s the only way people can stand me, otherwise I overwhelm them.
 I’m over that now.
 From now on I’m going to sleep through the night.